allfitra/final-assignment_GIGIH3.0/Readme.md

 ```
 # PORT=5000
-# MONGO_URI= your mongo uri connection string from mongodb
+# DATABASE_URL= your mongo uri connection string from mongodb
 ```

 Create .env file in the frontend folder and add the following environment variables, values can be found from firebase project setup